jukebox42/Octoprint-PrusaMMU/README.md

 - Displays an error popup when the MMU throws an error (Only when running 3.0.0+)
 - Supports retrieving filament data from [Spool Manager](https://plugins.octoprint.org/plugins/SpoolManager/) and [Filament Manager](https://plugins.octoprint.org/plugins/filamentmanager/) if installed.
+- Allows remapping of tools to other tools.

 ## Screenshots